 What is Cardiac Catheterization?

-- Coronary CT angiogram
+- cardiac angiogram

-- Cardiac angiogram
+- coronary CT angiogram

-- Electrophysiology study
+- electrophysiology study

-- Interventional abdominal aortic aneurysm repair
+- interventional abdominal aortic aneurysm repair

 What to Expect During Cardiac Catheterization

 You will likely be admitted to the hospital on the day of the procedure.
-Here's what to expect:

-- If the insertion site was in your groin, you may need to lie down with your leg still for several hours
+- lie down with your leg still for several hours if the insertion site was in your groin

-- Have someone drive you home from the hospital
+- have someone drive you home from the hospital

 Preparing for Cardiac Catheterization

-- Tell your doctor what medicines you take and about any allergies you have
+- tell your doctor what medicines you take and about any allergies you have